 Give your food cupboards a Spring clean

-- Be creative - try substituting your usual ingredient with something you need to use up, for example a different type of tinned beans in chilli, or use couscous instead of rice.
+Be creative - try substituting your usual ingredients with something you need to use up, for example a different type of tinned beans in chilli, or use couscous instead of rice.

 Having a spring clear out?